LLNL/libmsr/msrmod/README.md

-v 0.0 alpha
+v0.0 alpha
-This tool is in alpha, updates will be sparse
+This tool is in alpha and has not been fully tested.
+Additionally, updates will be sparse.

-To install modify the makefile so that the path after -L links to a libmsr.so file (only tested on v0.1.14 and newer) and -I to the location of the libmsr header files.
+To install, modify the LIBMSR_LIB and LIBMSR_INC variables in the Makefile so that the path links to libmsr.so (only tested on v0.1.14 and newer) and to the location of the libmsr header files, respectively.